adsabs/ADSImportPipeline/README.md

 The canonical list of bibcodes is available as a column/flat file (sorted case-insensitively) from the ingest pipeline.
-Comparing these two files requires sorting the new file and then using unix's join command:
+Comparing these two files requires sorting the new file and then using unix's join command to print bibcodes which only appear in the canonical list but not in the solr list:

 ```
-sort -f solrBibcodes.txt | join -i bibcodes.list.can - > notInSolr_20161122.txt
+sort -f solrBibcodes.txt | join -i -v1 $ADS_ABSCONFIG/bibcodes.list.can - > notInSolr_20161122.txt
 ```

 This creates a file with bibcodes that were in canonical but not